xtechd/-CesarChiffrement_C/README.md

 Using the Caesar Cipher with a shift of 3:

-Plaintext: "hello"
+-Plaintext: "hello"
-Encrypted text: "khoor"
+-Encrypted text: "khoor"

 Each letter in the plaintext is shifted three positions to the right in the alphabet to generate the ciphertext.